 The Royal Life Saving Society is sincerely grateful to Her Majesty for her many decades of support and dedication to our organization and the cause of lifesaving.

 Lord Mountbatten completed his long and successful Presidency with one important act of dedication; the recruitment of his successor.
 In 1972, HRH Princess Alexandra accepted a five year term as Grand President.

 In 1971 she had opened the Commonwealth Conference.
-During that year she attended the U.K. Honours ceremony and presented the Mountbatten Medal to David Rowe of Canada.
+During that year she attended the U.K. Honours ceremony and presented the Mountbatten Medal to David Rowe from the United Kingdom.

 As part of her visit to Hong Kong in 1972 Princess Alexandra attended a lifesaving demonstration and in 1974 she visited Mauritius.
 When in Hong Kong again in 1977 she received Members of the branches.

 In 1976 she opened the Commonwealth Conference in England.

 As her tenure neared its end, the Princess graciously agreed to a one year extension to enable her to open the International Competition in 1978.